 There aren’t many people as honest as Forrest Gump.
 Deception was not in his DNA.
 An example of his strong standards was when he came close to refusing a $25,000 endorsement deal, because he didn’t like lying about the kind of ping-pong paddle he used.
 If his mama didn’t explain to him that it was just a little “white lie” that didn’t harm anyone, he would have passed on the contract.

 How important is honesty within an organization?
-According to a 2010 study by the Corporate Executive Board, companies that encouraged honest feedback among its staff were consistently more profitable than companies that did not.
+Companies that encouraged honest feedback among its staff are consistently more profitable than companies that do not.
 A culture of honesty starts with the executives and managers and goes beyond never lying to your staff.
 Have an open door policy and encourage your employees to give you feedback about their positions, their responsibilities and the company.
 Insight from them will help you to be a better manager and will allow you to make positive changes.
 And, don’t sugar coat issues with your team.
 If you are having performance, attitude or attendance problems, it is pertinent that your employees know that improvement is expected or productivity will continue to suffer.
 Honesty really is the best policy.

 Trait #5 – Humility